dbt-labs/docs.getdbt.com/website/docs/docs/guides/custom-generic-tests.md

 ### Generic tests with additional arguments

-The above test, `is_even` works if only one argument needs to be specified.
-Other tests, like `relationships`, require more than one argument.
-If your custom tests requires more than the standard argument, include those arguments in the test signature:
+The `is_even` test works without needing to specify any additional arguments.
+Other tests, like `relationships`, require more than just `model` and `column_name`.
+If your custom tests requires more than the standard argument, include those arguments in the test signature, as `field` and `to` are included below:

 <File name='macros/test_relationships.sql'>